MetaSys-LISBP/IsoCor/README.md

 The code is open-source, and available under a GPLv3 license.

-Detailed documentation can be found [online](https://isocor.readthedocs.io/).
+Detailed documentation can be found online at Read the Docs ([https://isocor.readthedocs.io/](https://isocor.readthedocs.io/)).

 ## Key features
 * **correction of naturally occuring isotopes**, both for non-tracer and tracer elements,